-They could do worse, the staff of tech company Connecterra.
-They have been working for a week in the brand new Kraanspoor building in Amsterdam-Noord.
+They could do worse, the staff of agtech company Connecterra.
+Its been a week now since they have moved into the brand new Kraanspoor building in Amsterdam-Noord.
 With a dream view of the IJ.
 Dutch daily newspaper Trouw reports.

-“We also had to make a quick decision to move over here,” says Niels Molenaar of Connecterra.
-“But we fit well here and we had grown out of our coat and we are now 16, no, 17 people.”
-That’s how hard it is with the Dutch tech company, which employs from every corner of the world.
+“We also had to make a quick decision to move over here,” says Niels Molenaar, customer success manager at Connecterra.
+“But we fit well here, and the previous office became too small as our team is now consisting of way more people.”
+That’s how fast it goes at the Dutch tech company, which employs people from every corner of the world.
 Molenaar: “From Pakistan to Romania, they are the best people in the world in their field.”

 That area is – data.
 Or more precisely: applying artificial intelligence to the behaviour of cows.
 Connecterra developed a sensor that follows the movements of a cow.
 The farmer fits the sensor around the neck of his cattle and with an app on his phone he checks how his cows are doing.
-You can make a lot of the way a cow moves.
+You can detect a lot from the way a cow moves and behaves.
 Molenaar: “Walking behaviour, eating behaviour, staggering, ruminating behaviour.
-If a cow is very active, chances are that the animal is draughty, but you can also see the behaviour of the cow if she is ill or has a hoof problem for example.”
+If a cow is very active, chances are that the animal is in heat, but you can also see the behaviour of the cow if she is ill or has a hoof problem for example.”